Northern Colorado History Lecture Series:

 Historical Bike Tours of the Cache la Poudre River National Heritage Area

 Do you love bike rides along the river?
 Do you wonder how water gets from the mountains to your kitchen faucet?
 A great way to combine history and recreation is a water history bike tour along the Cache la Poudre River!
 Heritage Culturalist volunteers from the Poudre Heritage Alliance are available to give personalized bike tours of Poudre River water history along the bike trail in both Fort Collins and Weld County.
 Groups of between 5 and 10 cyclists are led along the bike path to locations where significant early water development took place, and where current water facilities still operate.
 Participants will gain a better understanding of how water is distributed among the various users, and why the prior appropriation system is the rule of the river.
+Contact us at firstname.lastname@example.org if you are interested in setting up a tour.

 Typical half-day tours: